idptools/goose/docs/using_goose.rst

 Sequence analysis in GOOSE
 ===========================

 GOOSE provides powerful sequence analysis tools.
 These tools are provided by SPARROW - see https://github.com/idptools/sparrow/tree/main.
-The phosphosite, cellular localization, and transcriptional activation domain predictions are **all machine learning based**.
+The predictions are **all machine learning based**.
 They should be treated **as predictions** and NOT ground truth.
+They are **NOT** equivalent to experimental validation.

 To start using the analysis tools in GOOSE, first import **analyze**